XanderdenDuijn/CityGML-Utility-Network-ADE/README.md

 # Notes

-When using [pgRouting] (http://pgrouting.org/index.html), make sure to add a 'cost' column to the utn9_link table
+When using [pgRouting](http://pgrouting.org/index.html), make sure to add a 'cost' column to the utn9_link table